Kikobeats/tom/README.md

 - A `tom.config.js` file that exports an object.
 - A `tom` key in your package.json file.

+Just put your configuration in one of these places, **tom** 🐶 will automatically load it.

+### Required configuration fields

+!> Get a free email domain alias using [improvmx.com](https://improvmx.com) or [forwardemail.net](https://forwardemail.net/#/).

-The minimal configuration necessary is related with your company
+The minimal configuration necessary is related with your company.

 ```yaml
 company: